Sun-Mountain/hanoi_game/readme.md

 Sometimes, when the player clicks too fast, it breaks the game to where you can't deselect the top disc immediately and then changes the width of future selected disc.
 Only fix currently is to refresh the page which will restart the game, forgetting all progress.

 ## For The Future

-* Make game layout mobile responsive. :o:
+:o: Make game layout mobile responsive.

-* Add move counter. :o:
+:o: Add move counter.

-* Add win scenario. :o:
+:o: Add win scenario.

-* Add timer. :o:
+:o: Add timer.